 Ask anyone from executives to cashiers and they will tell you that one of the most nerve-wracking times of their life was the day they were interviewed for their job.
 There is something about the job interview that always brings fear to our hearts instead of excitement and determination.
-There is something about being on that hot seat that turns the best of us to a sweating, rambling mess.
+There is something about being on that hot seat that turns the best of us into a sweating, rambling mess.

 However, it doesn't have to be that way.
-Yes, a lot is at stake, maybe you need that job to survive, maybe your dream job is up for grabs and you have been waiting for said job your whole life.
+Yes, a lot is at stake, maybe you need that job to survive, maybe your dream job is up for grabs and you have been waiting for the said job your whole life.
 No matter how important it is to you, stressing out will only make your chances of getting that job a lot slimmer.
-It's in your best interest to be cool, calm and collected, and in this article, you will see how to do just that.
+It's in your best interest to be cool, calm, and collected, and in this article, you will see how to do just that.

 Researching the company that wants to hire you is a great way to prepare for a job interview.
 Don't stop there, if you know the person who will be interviewing you, research them too.
 This will make you ready to answer any questions about the company with an informed view, and having that knowledge locked away in your brain will calm your nerves.

 The biggest worry that you have when walking into a job interview is freezing up.
 You will be terrified of being asked a question that you don't have the answer to and saying nothing or worse freestyling and ruining your chances.
-A way to defend against this common fear is by practising as much as you can.
+A way to defend against this common fear is by practicing as much as you can.

 With friends and family do mock interviews and get them to grill you about the things you learned from researching the company as well as questions about your job history.
 Mock interviews are a great way to make you match-ready and will give you a lot of confidence when the big day arrives.